- ADMISSIONS & AID

 LIABILITY AND STUDENT RESPONSIBILITY

 It is the responsibility of each student to ensure that SIT Study Abroad has a correct mailing address at all times.
-Failure to receive a Student Statement of Account will not exempt the student from the responsibility to pay the balance on the assigned due date, nor will it exempt the student from late penalties, neither from World Learning Collection Policies and Procedures, nor from having a Bursar Hold or administrative hold which would restrict transcript access.
+Failure to review a Student Account Summary will not exempt the student from the responsibility to pay the balance on the assigned due date, nor will it exempt the student from late penalties, neither from World Learning Collection Policies and Procedures, nor from having a Bursar Hold or administrative hold which would restrict transcript access.
 Students are responsible for the payment of all financial obligations: this includes all costs associated with the collection of this debt, which, on a past due account can include collection fees, court costs, and legal fees.

 DISMISSAL FOR NONPAYMENT OF FEES